 Tempting as it may seem to wear waterproof shoes, this isn’t always such a good idea when trail running in the rain.
 Waterproof trail running shoes are designed to keep the water out.
 If you’re a road runner they may work but once on the trails, a sizeable puddle or a stream means water will get in and it won’t be able to get out.
 We love the Salomon Speedcross 5 and the Hoka Speedgoat 5.

 Choose the Right Socks

 Performance (Wicking) Socks are the way forward when it rains!
 Forget cotton which will stick to your feet and cause all sorts of issues!
 Wet feet are no fun, especially if they get wet early in a run and you have some distance to travel.
-We like Injinji running socks – they have the individual toe pockets like gloves for your feet.
-They separate your toes and stop them rubbing together.
+We like Injinji running socks – they have individual toe pockets like gloves for your feet.
+They separate your toes and stop them from rubbing together.